 How do you calculate budget match?

-Some grants require that you provide matching funds.
+Some grants require you provide matching funds.
 Matches can be provided in-kind (good and services) or in cash.
 You will need to read the funders guidelines and be clear about how they calculate budget matches as they vary from application to application.
 Some matches are calculated on a maximum budget amount, others on an open-ended budget amount.
 Additionally, matches can be calculated as a percentage of the total request made to the funder or are based on the total project cost.

 What are indirect costs?

 Indirect costs compensate an applicant for the overhead of running a grant program.
-If you’re going to include indirect costs in your proposal, make sure that you have a federally negotiated indirect cost rate with the funder or another cognizant agency.
+If you’re going to include indirect costs in your proposal, make sure you have a federally negotiated indirect cost rate with the funder or another cognizant agency.
 Indirect costs are usually calculated based on allowable direct costs.
 For example, some agencies only allow you to apply the first $25,000 of the contracted funds to your indirect cost calculation.

 How do you present it all?

 The only option here is Excel!
-Your budget is full of details that need to be presented in a clear, concise way to reviewers.
+Your budget is full of details which need to be presented in a clear, concise way to reviewers.
 With Excel, it’s easy to outline the budget categories and make sure your calculations are all adding up correctly.
 Excel also allows space to put your budget justifications in line with the budget amount.
 Once you’ve created your budget, just save the Excel document as a PDF and the information will look exactly like you created it in Word.

 The budget is an essential element of a grant application.
-Great care should be taken to ensure you’re including everything you’ll need money for and that it all adds up correctly.
+Great care should be taken to ensure you’re including everything you’ll need money for and it all adds up correctly.
 If you’d like someone to review your budget or have questions about writing one, get in touch with one of Resource Associates’ grant experts.
 They’re always happy to share what they know!